theworkingcentre/win7-avoid-viruses/15-backups.rst

    :alt: Check your email

 When you do so, you should see an activation link from Mozy.
-Often you want to be careful about clicking links in email (see the **Be careful about links in email** section below) but in this case you are expecting a registration email:
+Often you want to be careful about clicking links in email (see the ":ref:`20-downloads-email-links`" section below) but in this case you are expecting a registration email:

 .. figure:: pix/15-backups/20-mozy/12-confirm-link.png
    :align: center